 Modern FDw44 woodlands are commonly affected by windthrow, either directly or as a consequence of trees weakened by disease or surface fire.
-Climate change has increased the frequency and intensity of straight-line damaging winds, thus windthrow is expected to continue as an important disturbance and silvicultural consideration.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
 Fire still affects this community to some extent because of the cultural history of burning within the Agassiz basin, but the frequency of surface fire is still considerably less than when these woodlands were integrated with open prairie.
 Commercial logging has had virtually no effect on the tree composition in that these aspen dominated woodlands are managed by coppicing aspen—which is not so different from being coppiced by fire.
 Although still dominated by quaking aspen, today’s woodlands have a minor component of fire-sensitive trees such as balsam fir and white spruce and considerably more hardwoods like bur oak, American elm, and green ash.

 Silvicultural Strategy for re-initiating FDw44 woodlands as would severe surface fire

 Emulating severe fire to favor quaking aspen, balsam poplar, or bur oak